bahirul/cats-dogs-classification/README.md

 ## Project Directory Structure

 ```
-├── models
+├── datasets
 ├── notebooks
 └── src
 ```

-- `models`: This folder contains the trained model and its weights.
+- `datasets`: This folder contains  train and test datasets.
 - `notebooks`: This folder contains the Jupyter notebooks used for data analysis, model training, and evaluation.
 - `src`: This folder contains the source code for the project.